lovemedicine/skillshare/README.md

-# Simple Notes App
+# Skillshare App

-An app built with Next.js and Prisma that allows a user to view, create, delete, and search for notes.
+An app built with Next.js and Prisma that allows people to share their skills.

 ## Requirements